-If your storage area is more humid than you’d like, there are techniques you can use to dry out the air or ensure the moisture doesn’t affect your equipment.
+If your storage area is more humid than you’d like, there are techniques you can use to dry out the air.
+This will ensure the moisture doesn’t affect your equipment.
 Portable dehumidifiers are an extremely affordable and effective option.
-You can also collect silica gel sachets (commonly found in packaging) and place them within your storage system to absorb any excessive moisture.
+You can also collect silica gel sachets (found in packaging) and place them within your storage to absorb excessive moisture.
 Charcoal based moisture absorption bags also work for the same purpose.

 Storing scuba regulators also requires a little more thought.
-Leaving them coiled in a regulator bag for an extended period of time can be damaging to the hoses; again, hanging can be a great solution, or you can utilise a shelf or box which allows you to keep the hoses stretched out and laid flat.
+Leaving them coiled in a regulator bag for an extended period of time can be damaging to the hoses.
+Again, hanging can be a great solution, or you can utilise a shelf or box.
+This allows you to keep the hoses stretched out and laid flat.

 Finally, spending some time on your scuba equipment storage can also be a great way to display your gear!
-Of course this is much lower priority than keeping it dry and protected, however, if you have the luxury of space you can definitely turn your dive equipment storage into something aesthetically pleasing.
+Of course this is much lower priority than keeping it dry and protected.
+However, if you have the luxury of space you can definitely turn your dive equipment storage into something aesthetically pleasing.

 Scuba gear storage systems for small spaces

 For divers living in smaller spaces it can be more challenging to find an area to store gear.
 However, even the smallest wardrobe or closet can become a scuba gear storage spot with a bit of thought.
 In these scenarios, boxes, bags, and even suitcases are your best friends.